Welcome to the new site. Problems, use store.hemrock.com

 Founder-friendly vs investor-friendly

-• Safe Price — with a valuation cap, the price paid for SAFE Preferred, typically Valuation Cap / Company Capitalization
+• Safe Price.
+With a valuation cap, the price paid for SAFE Preferred, typically Valuation Cap / Company Capitalization.

-• Equity Financing Event — how the SAFE converts, usually the greater of (1) Purchase Amount / lowest Standard Preferred price, (2, if applicable) Purchase Amount / Safe Price, or (3, if applicable) Purchase Amount / Discount Price
+• Equity Financing Event.
+How the SAFE converts, usually the greater of (1) Purchase Amount / lowest Standard Preferred price, (2, if applicable) Purchase Amount / Safe Price, or (3, if applicable) Purchase Amount / Discount Price.

 Glossary